● LIVE Follow every match — live scores & reports on Tennis Now

 In Sabalenka’s case, we can say with certainty that she’s as good as it gets in one area.

 With her 6-1 7-6(1) win over Victoria Mboko on Day 8, Sabalenka set a new record for most consecutive Grand Slam tiebreaks won, with 20.
-It’s been an incredible streak, that has lasted over two and a half years – she last lost a breaker at the 2023 French Open.
+It’s been an incredible streak, one that has lasted over two and a half years – she last lost a breaker at the 2023 French Open.

-She has broken the record that was previously held by Novak Djokovic, who won 19 consecutive tiebreaks from Wimbledon 2005 to Wimbledon 2007.
+The four-time major champion has broken the record that was previously held by Novak Djokovic, who won 19 consecutive tiebreaks from Wimbledon 2005 to Wimbledon 2007.
 The Serbian icon also recently won 15 consecutive tiebreaks in a single Grand Slam season, until he was stopped by Carlos Alcaraz at Wimbledon in 2023.

-Five have come against Top-10 players.
+Five of Sabalenka’s tiebreak wins have come against Top-10 players.

 Where it stops, nobody knows…

+Chris Oddo.
 Chris Oddo is a freelance sportswriter, podcaster, blogger and social media marker who is a lead contributor to Tennisnow.com.
 He also writes for USOpen.org, Rolandgarros.com, BNPParibasOpen.com, TennisTV.com, WTAtennis.com and the official US Open program.